DEXA Scan - Bone Densitometry

 A bone density test tells you if you have normal bone density, low bone density (osteopenia) or osteoporosis.
 It is the only test that can diagnose osteoporosis.
 The lower your bone density, the greater your risk of breaking a bone.
 A bone density test can help you and your healthcare provider:

-Find out how well an osteoporosis medicine is working
+- Find out how well osteoporosis medicine is working.

 Where To Do The Test